William Weer: Biography

-During the time Weer worked as a lawyer he served as legal council for the Wyandott Reservation in Kansas.
+During the time Weer worked as a lawyer, he served as legal counsel for the Wyandott Reservation in Kansas.
 In 1857 Weer became the second person to hold to position of attorney general in the territory of Kansas.
-He held that post from 1857-1858.
+He held that post from 1857 to 1858.
 He was also active in the Kansas State Militia and became a brigadier general of militia in 1861.

-On June 29, 1861 Weer was appointed colonel of the 4th Kansas Volunteer Infantry intended to serve in Jim Lane's "Kansas Brigade".
+On June 29, 1861, Weer was appointed colonel of the 4th Kansas Volunteer Infantry intended to serve in Jim Lane's "Kansas Brigade".
 Before the regiment was fully up to strength, General James G. Blunt chose Weer, then the senior colonel at Baxter Springs, Kansas, to command the so-called "Indian Expedition" into the Indian Territory (present-day Oklahoma).
 A sizable force of 5,000 men was assembled and departed from Baxter Springs, Kansas.
 The expedition started well for the Union soldiers.
 Weer drove off pro-Confederate Cherokee forces, and defeated a force of Missourians under Colonel J. J. Clarkson at the battle of Locust Grove, capturing the Rebel's supply train.
 The expedition moved from Locust Grove to Flat Rock, 14 miles from Fort Gibson.
 Low supplies, oppressive summer heat, and indecision on Weer's part led to extreme low morale among the Union troops.
 Weer's habitual drunkenness led to a mutiny among the other officers of the expedition, spearheaded by Colonel Frederick Salomon.
 Salomon placed Weer under arrest and assumed command of the expedition and withdrew to meet up with the supply trains.

 While serving in Lane's Kansas Brigade, Weer was present during the Sacking of Osceola, and was one of the few Jayhawker officers present to favor sparing the town over burning it.
 His desire was overruled by Lane.